State of Cybersecurity in Canada 2026: 10 Findings That Should Change Your Plan

 Are deepfake voice scams a real threat to Canadian SMBs?

 Yes.
-AI voice cloning needs only seconds of public audio to produce a believable executive impersonation, and I have responded to several attempted wire frauds using cloned CEO voicemails in the past 12 months.
-The most effective control is a written verification rule requiring a callback to a known internal extension before any new wire or payee instruction is executed.
+Voice cloning needs only seconds of public audio to produce a believable executive impersonation, and I have responded to attempted wire frauds using cloned voicemails in the past 12 months.
+The most effective control is a written rule requiring a callback to a known internal extension before any new wire or payee instruction is executed.

 Is cyber insurance still available for Canadian SMBs?

-Yes, but it is materially harder to obtain than two years ago.
-Carriers require evidence of MFA, EDR or MDR, immutable backups, email filtering, and a documented incident response plan before quoting.
-Coverage for ransomware payments, social-engineering loss, and regulatory fines is increasingly sub-limited or excluded.
+Yes, though it is materially harder to obtain than two years ago.
+Carriers want evidence of MFA, EDR or MDR, immutable backups tested within 90 days, email filtering, and a documented incident response plan before quoting.
+Quote turnaround has stretched to two to four weeks.
+Ransomware and social-engineering cover is increasingly sub-limited.

 Why does the CISSP credential matter when I am hiring an MSP?

 The CISSP is the credential underwriters and prime contractors recognize for security leadership.
-I led Fusion Computing through CISSP certification because my clients were starting to lose enterprise deals over a missing checkbox on supplier questionnaires.
-If your MSP cannot show credentialed security leadership, you will eventually lose an opportunity over it.
+Fusion Computing runs as a CISSP-led MSP because clients were starting to lose enterprise deals over a missing checkbox on supplier questionnaires.
+If your provider cannot evidence credentialed security leadership, you will eventually lose an opportunity over it.

-What is the single highest-impact move an SMB can make in 2026?
+What is the single most valuable move an SMB can make in 2026?

 Phishing-resistant MFA on every privileged account, using FIDO2 keys or passkeys rather than SMS codes.
-It blocks more than 99% of automated credential-takeover attempts, satisfies the dominant cyber-insurance underwriting question, and is achievable in two weeks even in older Active Directory or Microsoft 365 environments.
+CISA names FIDO/WebAuthn the only widely available phishing-resistant authentication, it answers the dominant cyber-insurance underwriting question, and it is achievable in two weeks even in older Active Directory or Microsoft 365 environments.

 Related Resources